caffeine-suite/caffeine-script/README.md

 IMO most programming tools are poorly designed.
 I don't mean to be too harsh on all the awesome effort so many people have done before me, but there is more to being well designed than simply being consistent, feature-rich, or even elegant.
 Take a look at the Apps which win Apple Design awards and compare them to programming tools.
 Programming tools, including Apple's, tend to be swiss army knives with razor blades sticking out.
 For some, it is a badge of honor to know how to navigate all those sharp edges to make the tool hum.
 I think that's crazy.

 My design philosophy: http://www.essenceandartifact.com/2014/07/amazingly-great-design-howto.html

+# CaffeineMC (Meta-Compiler)

+Designed to take maximum advantage of CaffeineMC.
+This means the language is extensible on a per-file or per-project basis.

+* Learn more about [CaffeineMC](https://github.com/shanebdavis/caffeine-mc) on github

 # CaffeineScript Design